 Dry ice is carbon dioxide in solid form.
 It can be produced as pellets or blocks of various sizes.

-Dry ice blasting is a revolutionary blasting method in which dry ice pellets replace traditional blasting materials like sand, water, glass and plastic.
+Dry ice blasting is a form of carbon dioxide cleaning, where dry ice, the solid form of carbon dioxide, is accelerated in a pressurized air stream and directed at a surface in order to clean it.
+It is a revolutionary blasting method in which dry ice pellets replace traditional blasting materials like sand, water, glass and plastic.
 In contrast to sand blasting, the process leaves no secondary waste material.
 The only waste to be disposed of is the coating that has been dislodged, and this can normally be swept or vacuumed from the floor beneath the treated object.
 The process is dry and non-conductive, and it is therefore suitable for use on electric motors and electrical circuitry.

 Dry ice pellets are accelerated in a jet of compressed air and strike the coating to be removed at velocities up to the speed of sound.
 Cleaning results from three effects: